Committees, Workgroups & Task Forces

 The Executive Committee is responsible for establishing the guiding principles of the EHR Association and for developing and implementing strategic plans.

-The Membership Committee manages membership criteria and materials and approves new members.
+The Operations Committee manages membership criteria and materials and approves new members.
 They manage the election and appointment processes as well as the EHR Association annual budget process.

 Certification Workgroup